nicfix/py-ddd-cqrs-microservice-boilerplate/docs/adr/technologies/001-Pydantic.md

 # Context

 Python is a dynamically typed language that has an extremely powerful data structure, the dictionary (a.k.a. `dict`).
-Whereas the `dict` is an good choice for many scenarios I think that its usage is abused throughout the python projects I encountered in my career.
+Whereas the `dict` is a good choice for many scenarios I think that its usage was abused throughout the python projects I encountered in my career.

-In many cases, data received from an http endpoint through parameters or POST body is represented in the code as a dict.
-The same can be said for data returned from a RestAPI that adopts the JSON format as response.
+In many cases, data received from a http endpoint through parameters or POST body is represented in the code as a dict.
+The same can be said for data returned from a Rest API that adopts the JSON format as response.

-The simplicity of creating new dicts with literals often wins agains the creation and the initialization of a dedicated class.
+The simplicity of creating new dicts with literals often wins against the creation and the initialization of a dedicated class.

 This though brings, after some time, to problems related to the validation and the documentation